 Laws & Regulations Status Year Name of Law/ Regulation Description Motorcycle (Vietnamese standards TCVN 7356:2014 Regulation to phase-out of old technologies Adopted 2011 Decision No. 78/2013/QD- TTG The Decision No. 78/2013/QD-TTG indicates a list of energy consuming vehicles and equipment that needs to be eliminated if the energy efficiency is lower than indicated according to Vietnam Quality Standard.
-Regulation to apply advanced technology Adopted (with weak enforcem ent) 2011 Decision No 1488/QD-TTG This is the Master Plan for cement second requiring all cement plants with capacity greathan 2500 ton/day of clinker to install the Waster Heat Recover system before 2015.
-However, to now, there are only 6 plants that alreadimplemented this solution.
-The major barried are lack of financing sources and difficult economic context.
-Other industrial sector benchmarkin g/ specific energy consumption In develop ment 2017 Circulars shall be issued by the MOIT Under CPEE Program, benchmarking studies have been conducted for intensive energy sectors.
+Regulation to apply advanced technology Adopted (with weak enforcem ent) 2011 Decision No 1488/QD-TTG This is the Master Plan for cement sec requiring all cement plants with capacity great than 2500 ton/day of clinker to install the Wa Heat Recover system before 2015.
+However, to now, there are only 6 plants that alreat implemented this solution.
+The major barri are lack of financing sources and diffic economic context.
+Other industrial sector benchmarkin g/ specific energy consumption industrial develop issued by the sector ment MOIT benchmarkin g/ specific energy low , Under CPEE Program, benchmarking studies have been conducted for intensive energy sectors.
 Circulars indicate the requiring the energy performance of the sectors to be issued for the industry.
 In 2016, the 3 circulars for steel, beer and beverage, plastic were issued and in 2017, 3 others for food processing, pulp and paper were issued.
-Adopted 2014 Circular 02/2014/TT-BCT Regulate EE in Chemical industrial including SEC Adopted 2016 Circular 19/2016/TT-BCT Regulate EE in beverage industry including SEC Adopted 2016 Circular 20/2016/TT-BCT Regulate EE in steel industry including SEC Adopted 2016 Circular 38/2016/TT-BCT Regulate EE in plastic industry including SEC Adopted 2017 Circular 24/2017/TT-BCT Regulate EE in paper industry including SEC Adopted 2018 Circular 52/2018/TT-BCT Regulate EE in seafood industry including SEC Adopted 2019 Circular 39/2019/TT-BCT Regulate EE in sugar industry including SEC manage energy consumption.
+Adopted 2014 Circular 02/2014/TT-BCT Regulate EE in Chemical industrial including SEC Adopted 2016 Circular 19/2016/TT-BCT Regulate EE in beverage industry including SEC Adopted 2016 Circular 20/2016/TT-BCT Regulate EE in steel industry including SEC Adopted 2016 Circular 38/2016/TT-BCT Regulate EE in plastic industry including SEC · Circular 24/2017/TT-BCT Regulate EE in paper industry including SEC Adopted 2018 Circular 52/2018/TT-BCT Regulate EE in seafood industry including SEC Adopted 2019 Circular 39/2019/TT-BCT Regulate EE in sugar industry including SEC manage energy consumption.
 The somewhat limited benchmarking results have been used by MOIT to formulate EE policies under circulars.
 The processes used to develop the energy benchmarking in Vietnam are show in the figure below.